elisiondan/nuxt-IE11-error/README.md

 ___

 However, when the modules folder is deleted, the error disappears.
+The weirdest part is that I do not even load the modules folder in `store/index.js`.
 I use `babel-polyfill` and `event-source-polyfill` in the `nuxt.config.js`, however that did not solve the issue.